Understanding How Debt Consolidation Affects Your Credit Score

 Impact on Credit Utilization

 How debt consolidation affects your credit utilization ratio depends on the method you choose.
 If you use a personal loan for debt consolidation, you'll pay off revolving credit card balances while the loan doesn't count toward your utilization ratio.
-This can significantly improve your score since utilization accounts for 30% of your FICO score.
+Credit utilization is about 30% of your FICO score, second only to payment history, so paying off cards can significantly improve your score.

 However, if you close the credit card accounts after paying them off, you lose that available credit, which could increase your overall utilization ratio on any remaining cards.
 The key is keeping those accounts open with zero or low balances.